 Author and self-employed consultant

-Steve Munby is a self-employed consultant and speaker on leadership and on system reform, working with governments and with groups of schools around the word.
-Steve was Director of Education for Knowsley Local Education Authority for 5 years and Chief Executive of the National College for School Leadership in England for 8 years.
-He was Chief Executive of Education Development Trust, an international education charity working in Asia, India, Africa, the Middle East and Europe, for 5 years.
+Steve Munby is a self-employed consultant and speaker on leadership and on system reform.
+He has spent his whole career in education, commencing as a secondary school teacher in Birmingham, England.
+He later became Director of Education for Knowsley Local Education Authority in Merseyside.
+Steve was Chief Executive of the National College for School Leadership in England and then Chief Executive of Education Development Trust, an international education charity.

-Steve is also the facilitator for the ARC summits and a member of the ARC Secretariat.
-He is Visiting Professor at University College London Institute for Education and is Chair of the Teaching Awards Trust in the UK.
+Steve is the facilitator for the ARC summits and a member of the ARC Secretariat.
+He is Visiting Professor at University College London Center for Educational Leadership, Honorary Visiting Professor at Liverpool Hope University and is Chair of the Teaching Awards Trust in the UK.